Consent2Go Q&A

 Is communication limited to emails?

-Consent2Go has the ability to send email announcements from the Participants tab.
-It also sends emails associated with the events.
+Consent2Go has the ability to send email announcements from the Participants tab and various other places eg Participant Groups page, Events pages, etc.

-SMS is a feature of Consent2Go although it has not yet been enabled on our Scouts Queensland instances.
+SMS or Text Messages are a feature of Consent2Go although it has not yet been enabled on our Scouts Queensland instances.

 There are no chat features within Consent2Go.